Thalappara: Moonniyur Grama Panchayath

 Thalappara is administered by a local council called Moonniyur Grama Panchayath which includes villages like Muttichira, Velimukku, Palakkal and Panickottumpadi.
 Next to Mooniyur Panchayath lies Thenipalam Panchayath which comes after Panickottumpadi(Padikkal).
-The populationis 38,000.
+The population is 38,000.

 Transportation

 Thalappara village connects to other parts of India through Parappanangadi town.
 National highway No.66 passes through Ramanattukara and the northern stretch connects to Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 State Highway No.28 starts from Nilambur and connects to Ooty, Mysore and Bangalore through Highways.12,29 and 181.
 The nearest airport is at Kozhikode.
 The nearest major railway station is at Parappanangadi.